 The tough road ahead will have to include holistic visions, integrated planning and brave strategies to implement them.
 For this to become a reality, the language of money must become more about sustainability, renewable energy sources must be fully integrated into urban infrastructure and the pedestrian must become king of the road.
 Source: The Guardian

 DO POSITIVE.
 Learn the lessons from disasters: take action.
 Demand from your political representatives to do their job, work towards healthy, clean environment and community.
 For Metro Manila, hope is seen at the horizon with the Green Print 2030, and people should take action towards livability and sustainability.

 Our Society for Sustainable Tourism & Development Inc.-SSTDI offers Capacity Building and Educational programs for hotels, destinations – LGUs, host communities, private stakeholders and the grassroots and tour operators with Global Sustainable Tourism Council criteria.
 Training programs for Destinations, Hotels, Tour Operators and Industry in general include Environmental Conservation, Good Governance, Climate Resilience.
 The objective is to address global challenges of the United Nations’ Millennium Development Goals: poverty alleviation, environmental sustainability and climate change.
 WASTE TO ENERGY solutions are now offered to LGUs for their ecological solidwaste management and renewable energy solutions.
 For more information and assistance, contact us.

-Posted on October 3, 2012, in Eco Conservation, Good Governance, Sustainable Development and tagged 3Rs, climate change, eco solid waste management, eco-friendly, good governance, renewable energy, sustainability, sustainable development, UNEP.
+Posted on October 3, 2012, in Eco Conservation, Good Governance and tagged climate change, eco solid waste management, eco-friendly, good governance, renewable energy, sustainability, UNEP.
 Bookmark the permalink.
 Leave a comment.